 Figure 15.
-TLS EUD with Integrated Outer VPN Client with Retransmission Device Retransmission Devices:
+TLS EUD with Integrated Outer VPN Client without Retransmission Device Retransmission Devices:

 A Government-owned RD includes Wi-Fi Hotspots and Mobile Routers.
 On the external side, the RD can be connected to any type of medium (e.g., Cellular, Wi-Fi, SATCOM, Ethernet) to gain access to the Wide Area Network.
-On the internal side the RD is connected to EUDs either through an Ethernet cable or Wi-Fi as shown in Figure 16.
+As shown in Figure 16, on the internal side the RD is connected to EUDs either through an Ethernet cable or Wi-Fi.